Military Academy Nominations - FAQ

 For Congressional nominations, be sure to apply to U.S. Senators Bennet and Gardner as well as to Congressman Buck.
 Each congressional office has its own procedures and deadlines for accepting nomination applications.

 The nomination application period opens April 1st of each year for those candidates who are high school juniors and will be seniors the following school year, or who have already graduated.

 What is the deadline for completing a nomination file?

 The deadline for submitting a nomination packet to Congressman Buck’s District Office is October 1 every year.
-Interviews for the 2017-2018 cycle will take place in Castle Rock on October 14 & 15 and in Greeley on October 21.
+Greeley and Castle Rock interviews take place each year in October or November, dates to be determined.
 You must start the pre-application process to your desired academy prior to interviews even if the academy’s application process will be open until after interviews.

 What are the basic eligibility requirements?

 Each applicant for a nomination must meet the following eligibility requirements as of July 1st of the year of admission to an academy:

 - Age: Be at least 17 years old, but not have passed the 23rd birthday